 However, he also adds a note of caution, echoing some of the themes discussed at Davos.
-"There are societal changes taking place over the longer term the reaction to wealth inequality is a pressure that shouldn't be ignored.
-There may well be a point where the growth in ultra-wealthy populations doesn't automatically continue on its current trajectory."
+"There are societal changes taking place over the longer term automatically continue on its current trajectory."

 Breaking the cycle

 In failing states the normal models of wealth creation fall apart.
 Andrew Shirley asks former Afghan politician Seema Ghani why fghanistan, unsurprisingly, doesn't feature in our study of global wealth populations.
 No reliable figures exist as to the number of HNWIs living in the country, but one thing is certain: although there is plenty of money circulating among an elite group of wealthy individuals and businesses, very little of it is trickling down to the rest of society, especially those living outside the capital Kabul.